MarkFChavez/mrkjlchvz.github.io/_posts/2017-10-14-notes-on-redux.md

 ### How this looks in action.

-As a good first example, I'll show you how a simple **adding a todo** works using Redux.
+As a good first example, I'll show you how to add a todo item using Redux.
 Below is a basic redux setup.

 ```javascript
 // import redux lib